stevecrawshaw/stevecrawshaw.github.io/_posts/2025-09-17-duckdb-spatial-crs-geojson-guide.md

 - EPSG:4326 (WGS 84): This is the tricky one.
 The official definition by the standards body specifies the order as Latitude (Y) followed by Longitude (X).
 However, a huge number of geospatial tools, databases, and formats—most importantly the GeoJSON standard—expect the order to be Longitude (X) followed by Latitude (Y).

 DuckDB's ST_Transform function, by default, respects the official CRS definition.
 When it transforms from EPSG:27700 (X, Y) to EPSG:4326, it produces the officially correct but practically problematic (Y, X) or (Latitude, Longitude) output.
+So, it's important to note that **inside duckdb the spatial representation is correct**, and all spatial operations can be conducted on the data without flipping the co - ordinates.

-When this (lat, lon) data is written to a GeoJSON file, a reader expecting (lon, lat) will interpret the latitude as longitude and vice versa, causing the geometry to be flipped and misplaced.
+When this (lat, lon) data is written to a GeoJSON file, a reader expecting (lon, lat) will interpret the latitude as longitude and vice versa, causing the geometry to be flipped and misplaced. **Essentially this means that the order of co - ordinates needs only to be changed when the data is exported.**

 So I did some testing of various options to work this out.
 The SQL file below attaches to our corporate database and tests some options for CRS (Coordinate Reference System) conversion.
 Firstly I discovered that using the `always_xy := true` parameter will correctly order the vertex co - ordinates, when exporting to GeoJSON etc. **This is the optimum solution**.